Sunday, December 17, 2017

 The liturgy of the third Sunday in Advent presents the figure of John the Baptist and describes his place in God’s plan.
 Thus, it helps us to find our place and prepares us for Christmas.
 John the Baptist was a great man.
 He was a prophet who had many disciples.
 Jesus described him as the greatest among those born of woman.
 Nevertheless, according to Jesus, the least in the kingdom of God is greater than John the Baptist (Mt 11:11).
 John knew this as well.
 He was praised by others but did not praise himself.
 When Jesus began to proclaim the kingdom of God, John gave way to Him.
 His disciples, however, did not have this spirit of generosity.
 They were envious.
 John helped them to overcome their resentment.
 It is not easy to cede one’s place of leadership to others and collaborate with them for the sake of the mission.

 b) A division of the text to assist a careful reading:

 John 1:6-8: John’s place in God’s plan: to give witness to the light.

 John 1:19-21: John’s negative witness concerning himself: he is not the one people think he is.

 John 1:22-24: John’s positive witness regarding himself: he prepares the way for the Lord.

-John 1:25-28: The meaning of John’s baptism: he prepares for one greater than he who is coming after him.
+John 1:25-28: The meaning of John’s baptism: he prepares for one greater than he.
+The one who is coming after him.

 c) The text:

-19-21: This was the witness of John, when the Jews sent to him priests and Levites from Jerusalem to ask him, 'Who are you?'
-He declared, he did not deny but declared, 'I am not the Christ.'
-So they asked, 'Then are you Elijah?'
-He replied, 'I am not.'
-'Are you the Prophet?'
-He answered, 'No.'
+19-21: This was the witness of John: when the Jews sent to him priests and Levites from Jerusalem to ask him, “Who are you?”
+He declared, “I am not the Christ.”
+So they asked, “Then are you Elijah?”
+He replied, “I am not.”
+“Are you the Prophet?”
+He answered, “No.”

 3. A moment of prayerful silence